danburzo/grunt-recipes/chapters/10 - Write your own Grunt tasks.md

 ## Write your own Grunt tasks

+### A primer on custom tasks

+#### Aliasing existing tasks

+Task aliasing is useful for when you want to run multiple tasks in sequence without having to invoke Grunt specifically for each one.
+The way to do this is:

+	grunt.registerTask('mytask', 'Optional task description', ['jshint', 'qunit', 'concat']);

+This way you can simply run

+	grunt mytask

+...and it will trigger the succession of `jshint`, `qunit` and `concat`.

+We usually want to define a `default` task that will run when we simply type `grunt` in the command line:

+	grunt.registerTask('default', ['watch']);

+In addition, the list of tasks can come with specific targets:

+	grunt.registerTask('default', ['watch:stylesheets']);

 ### Working with files

 Chances are your app will want to operate on files.
 You can learn about the different ways users can define files in the _Files In-Depth_ chapter, and there certainly are a bunch of them!
 Fortunately, Grunt does the heavy-lifting for us and normalizes all formats into the _Files Array_ format, expanding all the patterns it finds along the way.